 Place the butter in a small saucepan and bring it to a boil over medium heat, swirling the pan gently as it begins to bubble.
 When it begins to foam, continue swirling and watching for it to turn from a light yellow to a deep golden color.

 Remove it from the heat and pour it into a heat-safe bowl.
 Allow it to cool to room temperature, or refrigerate it to cool it down much quicker.
 Use it any recipe when you want a nutty, richer flavor.

-Make these gluten free brown butter M&M cookies for your Valentine this year to show your love 😍💖🍪
+Make this gluten free brown butter cookie cake for your Valentine this year to show how much you love them! 😍💖🍪